0xvext/0xvext.github.io/_posts/2019-03-05-vizio-privacy-violations-or-why-class-actions-are-bullshit.md

 ![Fuck off, Vizio](../../../assets/images/fuckoffvizio9.png)

 Huh.
 Only one purchaser per Smart TV per household may qualify to submit a claim.
 That seems... odd.
 Couldn't multiple members of a household have had their privacy violated?
+My bullshit detectors start to warm up...

+# $$$

 Next we get into some numbers:

 ![Fuck off, Vizio](../../../assets/images/fuckoffvizio10.png)

-Ok, $17 million into a fund... after lawyers get their cut (spoilers: it's about 1/3 of the total, plus some more)...
-I'm not sure how they determined that value, but maybe we will learn more.
+Ok, $17 million into a fund... after lawyers get their cut (spoilers: it's about 1/3 of the total, plus some more)... they expect that to be $13 to $31 per claim.
+I'm not sure how they determined the starting value of the fund, but maybe we will learn more.

 (In other news: I should have gone to law school.)